thunderstore-io/Thunderstore/docs/rfc_service_layer_document.md

     -   Each app will have a new `services` directory.
     -   Each service directory will contain files with functions that encapsulate core business logic (e.g., permissions checks, object manipulation).
     -   Functions will be small, focused on a single task, and will raise appropriate exceptions when necessary.
+    -   Functions will be annotated with type hints.
+    -   Functions will be tested in isolation.
+    -   Functions should utilize the validation methods defined in the models whenever possible.
+        -   If model-based validation is not feasible, the service layer should implement its own validation logic and raise the appropriate exceptions.

 -   **Example**: